Selwyn Lloyd: Suez crisis

-Lloyd was disappointed by the failure of the Menzies mission to Cairo.
-It had been undermined by President Eisenhower's press conference on 4 September, opposing the use of force.
+The first London Conference of nations with an interest in using the canal met from 16 to 23 August, and Lloyd was elected chairman.
+Lloyd helped to negotiate a formula for a new convention, in which Egypt would receive increased canal revenues and would have a place on the board of a new operating company.
 On 5 September Lloyd flew to Paris for talks with Spaak about the NATO upcoming meeting.
-On 7 September Lloyd was warned by his Canadian counterpart Lester Pearson that neither the USA nor Canada would allow the UN to be used as a cover for war.
+On 7 September Lloyd was warned by his Canadian counterpart Lester Pearson that neither the US nor Canada would allow the UN to be used as a cover for war.
 On 9 September Nasser rejected the proposals offered by the 18 powers at the London Conference.
-On 10 September the Cabinet agreed the Egypt Committee Plan to deprive Nasser of Suez Canal revenues, provided the USA agreed.
+On 10 September the Cabinet agreed the Egypt Committee Plan to deprive Nasser of Suez Canal revenues, provided the US agreed.
 At Cabinet on 11 September 1956 (where Lloyd reported that the Menzies Mission had failed) Eden gave what Lloyd later called the "clearest possible indication of intention to use force".